Update 5/13/16 - We have new details on the case involving Glenn McCoy.

 We know that hearing did not take place, because McCoy's attorney was suspended by the Oklahoma Bar Association for neglecting one of his clients and failing to respond to that client's grievance with the state.

 McCoy pleaded not guilty to embezzling hundreds of thousands of dollars from six families, including several tornado victims we featured on In Your Corner.

 He has until July to hire a new attorney.

-OKLAHOMA CITY – A contractor is now facing charges after prosecutors say he allegedly ripped off tornado victims.
+OKLAHOMA CITY - A contractor is now facing charges after prosecutors said he allegedly ripped off tornado victims.

 Attorney General Scott Pruitt charged 49-year-old Glenn Allen McCoy with six counts of embezzlement and one count of a pattern of criminal offenses.

 McCoy is the owner of A Better Choice Construction, Inc. and accepted jobs from several homeowners in Lexington, Purcell, Yukon and Moore.